Fuchs Petrolub SE (OTCMKTS:FUPBY) Sees Significant Increase in Short Interest

-Fuchs Petrolub SE (OTCMKTS:FUPBY – Get Rating) was the recipient of a significant growth in short interest during the month of February.
-As of February 15th, there was short interest totalling 14,700 shares, a growth of 56.4% from the January 31st total of 9,400 shares.
-Based on an average trading volume of 141,600 shares, the short-interest ratio is currently 0.1 days.
+Fuchs Petrolub SE (OTCMKTS:FUPBY – Get Rating) saw a large increase in short interest during the month of February.
+As of February 28th, there was short interest totalling 43,400 shares, an increase of 195.2% from the February 13th total of 14,700 shares.
+Based on an average daily volume of 345,900 shares, the short-interest ratio is presently 0.1 days.

-Several equities research analysts have issued reports on the stock.
-Zacks Investment Research cut shares of Fuchs Petrolub from a “buy” rating to a “hold” rating in a research note on Wednesday, January 5th.
-UBS Group lowered their target price on Fuchs Petrolub from €42.00 ($47.19) to €41.00 ($46.07) and set a “neutral” rating on the stock in a report on Wednesday, December 8th.
+Several brokerages have recently issued reports on FUPBY.
+Zacks Investment Research lowered Fuchs Petrolub from a “buy” rating to a “hold” rating in a research note on Wednesday, January 5th.
+UBS Group reduced their price objective on Fuchs Petrolub from €42.00 ($45.65) to €41.00 ($44.57) and set a “neutral” rating on the stock in a research report on Wednesday, December 8th.
 Finally, Deutsche Bank Aktiengesellschaft upgraded Fuchs Petrolub from a “hold” rating to a “buy” rating in a research report on Wednesday, January 19th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat, the company presently has an average rating of “Hold” and an average price target of $32.67.
+One analyst has rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the company.
+According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of $32.67.

 Fuchs Petrolub SE engages in the development, production, and sale of lubricants and related specialties.
 Its products include engine oils, motorcycle lubricants, service fluids, greases, corrosion preventives, cleaners, and concrete release agents.
 It also provides analytical, technical, open gear, and coating services.